eduVieiraAF/eduVieiraAF/README.md

 - 👋 Hi, I’m Eduardo (@eduVieiraAF)
 - 👀 I’m interested in getting back into the world of coding and bug-cursing.
 - 📚 I'm fluent in English and Portuguese.
 I speak a little French and Spanish.
-- 🌱 I’m currently playing java basics so that I can get reacquainted to the biz.
+- 🌱 I’m currently playing with java so that I can get reacquainted to the biz.
 - 🧩 I’m looking to collaborate on anything anywhere.
 - 📫 How to reach me: edu_vieira@hotmail.com